puresamari/spb/README.md

 When opening a html file the devserver adds a script to it to automatically reload the page when changes occure to the code.

-## Building

 ## Config file

 You can use a configuration file with the flag `-c` or `--config`.
 All options declared in the config file will be overwritten by options from the cli:
 - `spb public -c config.spb.json` if the config file has a declaration for output it will be overwritten with `public` in this case.
-- `spb public ./src/styles.css -c config.spb.json` if the config file has a declaration for files it will be overwritten with `./src/styles.css` in this case.
+- `spb public ./src/styles.css ./views/*.pug -c config.spb.json` if the config file has a declaration for files it will be overwritten with `./src/styles.css` and all `./views/*.pug` files in this case.

 You can also use this projects JSON schema to ensure integrity but it is not necessary.